geographieactuelle/fairedescartes/README.md

 #### zoom

 This chooses what proportion of the map should be shown.
-It is by default 1.
+It is by default None.
 For example, if it is 2 it will show only half of the latitude values and half of the longitude values so only 1/4 of the map.
+If it is None, it will zoom automatically based on the coordinates of the shapes involved.

 #### translate

 After zooming in, allows choosing which part of the map to see.
-Accepts a list of two values that correspond to the coordinates fo the bottom-left corner that should be shown.
+Accepts a list of two values that correspond to the coordinates for the bottom-left corner that should be shown.
 Note that these are always positive, so for the latitude add 90 and the longitude add 180.
 Longitude comes first.
+It is by default None.
+If it is None, it will translate automatically based on the coordinates of the shapes involved.

 #### height